Radon Levels in Your NH Drinking Water Pose a Health Risk

 When does the water in your well and home need to be tested?

-State and federal agencies recommend taking mitigating steps when radon concentrations in the air meet or exceed 4.0 picocuries per liter (pCi/L) in the lowest and most commonly used space of a home.
+State and federal agencies recommend taking mitigating steps when radon concentrations in the water or air meet or exceed 4.0 picocuries per liter (pCi/L) in the lowest and most commonly used spaces in your home or business.

 Radon concentrations in both air and water are measured in picocuries per liter (pCi/L).
 For every 10,000 pCi/L of radon in a home’s water supply, the radon concentration in indoor air is increased by 1 pCi/L, though according to the U.S. Surgeon General there is no safe level of radon, and testing is the only way to be sure you and your family are safe.